D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

 D'Angelo Russell Insights vs. the Grizzlies

-- Russell's opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Russell's opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- On defense, the Grizzlies have given up 113 points per game, which is 11th-best in the NBA.
+- On defense, the Grizzlies have conceded 113 points per game, which is 11th-best in the league.

-- Giving up 44.4 rebounds per game, the Grizzlies are the 21st-ranked squad in the NBA.
+- The Grizzlies are the 21st-ranked team in the NBA, conceding 44.4 rebounds per contest.

-- The Grizzlies give up 26.4 assists per game, 26th-ranked in the NBA.
+- Looking at assists, the Grizzlies are ranked 26th in the NBA, conceding 26.4 per contest.

-- Conceding 13 made 3-pointers per game, the Grizzlies are the 25th-ranked squad in the league.
+- The Grizzlies are the 25th-ranked team in the NBA at allowing threes, conceding 13 made 3-pointers per game.

 D'Angelo Russell vs. the Grizzlies